EsztiDi/etracker/README.md

 Only users added by the admin are able to log in.
 Please contact me by e-mail (esztit@gmail.com) for extra accounts, groups or about any issues.

-Please be my guest to look around:
+Please be my guest to look around -
 Username: Guest
 Password: GuestLogin987